 3. How do you know what to ask for?
-It's important to spend time prior to the start of mediation in figuring out what you want to end up with.
+It's a good idea to spend time prior to the start of mediation in figuring out what you want to end up with.
 Once you are clear on what you want, then you can come up with some opening and secondary positions to use to start the process and keep it moving.
 Equally important is to think about the motivations and interests of the other side.
 If you can figure out what they are likely to be aiming for, you can plan your moves to maybe achieve both your and their objectives.
 Maybe you can come up with some trade-offs.
 Planning ahead will make it easier to come up with ideas that can work.

 4. What should be your strategy?
 Keep your goals in mind.
 Leave yourself room to compromise.
-You should never start off making the best offer you want to make to the other side.
+You should never start off requesting your best result.
 No matter how logical or reasonable you think it is, the other side is not going to accept your opening offer.
 Some people take an almost opposite approach, which is also usually a bad idea: start off with the toughest issues to test the other side and find out if they are willing to compromise.
-It's usually better to start with some easier issues and create momentum by coming to small agreements.
+It's usually better to start with some easier issues and create momentum in coming to small agreements.
 That can lead to bigger agreements.
 Special warning: Don't expect logic or rationality to plan much of a role in settling a family law case.

 5. Is the result binding?
 Yes, if it's properly prepared and signed.
 It must contain special wording saying that the agreement is binding and irrevocable.
-With that, courts will enforce mediated settlement agreements.
+With that, courts ill enforce mediated settlement agreements.
 Be sure you really approve of all the terms before you sign, because there's no backing out or changing your mind.